History of abortion: Christianity

 The Leges Henrici Primi, written c.
 1115, prescribes compensation for a woman or her relatives if another person causes her to miscarry, and prescribes penance (3 years if the abortion occurs before quickening, 7 years after quickening) if the pregnant woman aborts her pregnancy; the latter punishment applied only to women whose abortion resulted from a desire to conceal illicit sex.
 "Quickening", a term often used interchangeably with "ensoulment" or "animation", was associated with the first movement of the fetus in utero.
 This movement is generally felt by women sometime in the third to fifth month of pregnancy.
 Midwives who performed abortions were accused of committing witchcraft in Malleus Maleficarum (The Hammer of Witches), published in 1487 as a witch-hunting manual in Germany.

+In 1591, Pope Gregory XIV published new regulations in the apostolic constitution Sedes Apostolica (published on 31 May 1591), limiting the punishments to abortion of a "formed" fetus: "When abortion was neither 'an issue of homicide or of an animate fetus,' Gregory thought it 'more useful' to return to the less-harsh penalties [for early abortion] of the holy canons and profane laws: those who abort an inanimatus [soulless] will not be guilty of true homicide because they have not killed a human being in actuality; clerics involved in abortions will have committed mortal sin but will not incur irregularity".
+After 1591, Gregory's Sedes apostolica "remained in effect for almost three centuries, being revised only in 1869 by Pius IX".

+With his 1869 bull Apostolicae Sedis moderationi, Pope Pius IX rescinded Gregory XIV's not-yet-animated fetus exception with regard to the spiritual penalty of excommunication.
+From then on this penalty was incurred automatically through abortion at any stage of pregnancy.

 Currently, the Roman Catholic and Eastern Orthodox churches oppose abortion from conception.

-Evangelical Protestant and some mainline Protestant churches oppose abortion in varying degrees, while other mainline Protestant churches favoralso in varying degreespermitting the practice.

-In Judaism

-From a Jewish perspective from biblical times, abortion is considered from a social perspective more than from a theological perspective.
-The mother's life is considered as a priority.